 Violet roots can be used medicinally, but don't eat them.
 I read that both the roots and seeds can cause nausea and vomiting if eaten in large quantities.

 Growing sweet violet

-Violets require shade to spread as a ground cover, but require sunlight to flower abundantly.
-Ideal growing conditions are shady, cool, and moist, with direct early morning and/or late afternoon sunshine.
+Violets spread as a ground cover in shady areas, but need sunlight to flower abundantly.
+Ideal growing conditions are dappled shade though the heat of the day, with direct early morning and/or late afternoon sunshine.
 Adjust that, of course, based on your own climate.

-And if you live somewhere hot and dry, take heart: I’ve read of people in quite dry, hot areas keeping sweet violet going just fine so long as it is shaded through the heat of the day and gets a regular watering.
+If you live somewhere hot and dry, take heart: I’ve read of people in quite dry, hot areas keeping sweet violet going just fine so long as it is shaded through the heat of the day and gets a regular watering.
 And a reader commented (see comments, below) that her family has grown sweet violet in full sun for several generations.

 Violets spread through underground rhizomes and creeping runners, so they would be easy to propagate by division.
 They can also be grown from seed.

-Susun Weed's book Healing Wise dedicates an entire chapter to Violet.
-Isabell Shipard's Australian book How Can I Use Herbs in My Daily Life? has a section on Sweet Violet.
-And I'm sure that many other herbal books would have information on the Violet family.
+Isabell Shipard's Australian book How Can I Use Herbs in My Daily Life? has a section on sweet violet.
+And I'm sure that many (most? maybe all??) other herbal books would have information on the Viola family.